huenique/pragmail/.github/CONTRIBUTING.md

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests
+5. When you're done making changes, check that your changes pass flake8, pylint and mypy.

     ```
-    $ flake8 pragmail tests
+    $ flake8 pragmail
+    $ pylint pragmail
-    $ pytest -v
+    $ mypy pragmail
     ```

 ## Commit Message Guidelines